 💍Curated Ear: We are happy to consult and help plan your dream collection!
 You can use photos in our portfolio or elsewhere to help you express which area/placement you like and I can work with your own personal anatomy to curate a personalised collection fitted for your ear 🙂!

 Please keep in mind that piercings are an open wound!
 People with a large collection of piercings is usually collected over a period of time!

-For safety and healing reasons, I am only willing to do up to 4 total fresh piercings anywhere on the body/ears.
+For safety and healing reasons, we are only willing to do up to 4 total fresh piercings anywhere on the body/ears.
 This is because your new piercing is basically a wound on your body.
 The more wounds you have, the more stress there will be on your body’s immune system as it heals the new piercings.
 So to promote safe and healthy healing, I don’t do more than 4 piercings per visit, and the client is also recommended to wait at least 2 months after any multi-piercing session.

 ⚠️You cannot sleep on the piercing as it is healing, so it may be a good idea to focus on one side of the ear when considering getting multiple cartilage piercings!